-- 9. Notwithstanding the details of the construction accesses shown on Drawing 1125 (PL) SL-07 Rev B "Phasing / Build Route" (which are not accepted), no works shall commence on site until a Construction Traffic Management Plan has been submitted to and approved in writing by the Council, as Planning Authority in consultation with the Roads Authority.
-The Construction Traffic Management Plan shall include the following information: - a) duration of works; - b) construction programme; - c) anticipated schedule for delivery of materials and plant; - d) details of any temporary construction access onto the public road; - e) measures to be put in place to prevent material being deposited on the public road; - f) measures to be put in place to safeguard the movements of pedestrians; - g) traffic management measures to be put in place during works including any specific instructions to drivers; and - h) parking provision, loading and unloading areas for construction traffic.
+- 10. Notwithstanding the details shown on Drawing 1125-ROB-001 "Route of Build" (which is not accepted), no works shall commence on site until a Construction Traffic Management Plan has been submitted to and approved in writing by the Council, as Planning Authority in consultation with the Roads Authority.
+The Construction Traffic Management Plan shall include the following information: - a) duration of works; - b) construction programme; - c) anticipated schedule for delivery of materials and plant; - d) details of any temporary construction access onto the public road; - e) Details of the route(s) of construction traffic between the site and the nearest 'A' Class road(s) - f) measures to be put in place to prevent material being deposited on the public road: - g) measures to be put in place to safeguard the movements of pedestrians; - h) traffic management measures to be put in place during works including any specific instructions to drivers; and - i) parking provision, loading and unloading and turning areas for construction traffic.